New Victory Theater: 1900s

 The Theatre Republic opened on September 27, 1900, with James Herne's play Sag Harbor, starring Lionel Barrymore.
 It was the third theater built on this block of West 42nd Street, as well as the seventh theater developed by Hammerstein.
 The New-York Tribune called the Republic a "small but prettily arranged house".
 The theater hosted three additional plays during its inaugural season, including In the Palace of the King, which featured Viola Allen for four months.
 The theater was relatively small, so it could only accommodate dramas and comedies.
 During the theater's 1901–1902 season, the venue was rented out to producers, who presented such shows as Under Southern Skies, The Happy Hypocrite, and Mistress Nell.

 Theatrical operator David Belasco agreed in January 1902 to lease the Republic from Hammerstein, after the latter had visited Belasco's Carnegie Hall office to lament that "the Theatrical Syndicate is trying to crush me out of business".
 Belasco planned to present productions starring silent-film actress Mrs. Leslie Carter.
 Belasco filed plans for major renovations to both the auditorium and the stage, and he took over the theater in April 1902.
 He hired the firm of Bigelow, Wallis & Cotton to conduct the renovations, and he hired Rudolph Allen as the interior designer.
 Belasco initially planned to spend only $15,000 to $20,000, but he eventually gutted the entire interior, spending $150,000.
 The stage and auditorium were entirely reconstructed, and a basement was excavated underneath the stage to accommodate trap doors and the stage elevator.
-Belasco also built an apartment for himself and Mrs. Carter above the auditorium.
+Belasco also built apartments for himself and for Mrs. Carter above the auditorium.
 As workers were excavating an area under the stage, they hit a spring by mistake, flooding the site.
 Belasco's assistant, Louis Hartmann, convinced him to add a laboratory directly above the dome to test out lighting and stage effects.

 Belasco renamed the theater after himself, and it reopened on September 29, 1902, with the play Du Barry featuring Mrs. Carter.
 One of the renovated theater's early successes was Belasco's play The Darling of the Gods, which opened in December 1902 and lasted for 182 performances.
 Belasco's play Sweet Kitty Bellairs opened at the theater in December 1903, running for more than 300 performances, followed by The Music Master the next year.
 The theater's other plays included The Girl of the Golden West in 1905; The Rose of the Rancho in 1906; The Warrens of Virginia in 1907; and The Devil in 1909.
 Although Belasco was involved in many of these productions, the extent of his involvement varied widely.
 George Arliss, Cecil B. DeMille, Mary Pickford, and Tyrone Power Sr. were among the other actors who appeared at the Belasco in its early years.
 By 1906, Belasco was unsure whether he would be able to renew his lease on his namesake theater, so he decided to develop the Stuyvesant Theatre on 44th Street, incorporating many of the innovations that he had developed at the 42nd Street theater.